irishgordo/harvester-wiki/Creating-a-new-milestone.md

-## Create a GitHub milestone and Zenhub release
+## Create a GitHub milestone

 - Create a GitHub milestone, for example, `v1.4.0`.
-- Create a Zenhub release, for example, `v1.4.0`.
-Note the GitHub milestone and Zenhub release name and due date should be identical.
+  - Update the due date.
+  - Add RC dates when RC release dates are decided.
+  - Add "TBD" if the dates are not firm yet.

 ## Create stable branches